A mauri stone was today placed at the centre of the platform being created for the navigation compass at Waitangi Regional Park.

-The kaumatua leading today's ceremony was Matiu Eru.
+The kaumatua leading the ceremony was Matiu Eru.

-Regional councillor Rex Graham, a supporter of the project ot enhance Waitangi, represented the governors of HBRC.
+Regional councillor Rex Graham, a supporter of the project to enhance Waitangi, represented the governors of HBRC.

 "This site is transforming.
 Soon we'll have a place of learning, to enjoy nature and experience the stunning Hawke's Bay coastline, celebrate Maori and settler history and the strong partnerships we are nurturing.
 I am delighted to be a part of this," says Cr Graham.

 Access to the site has been restricted for public safety and to enable heavy construction to occur.
 The site will be closed to the public for four weeks immediately after Labour Weekend.

 The project is fully visible to passing traffic.
 The current focus is on building the platform where a massive compass and positional pou will be erected, creating the carpark, access road and surrounding pathways.